openconfig/featureprofiles/feature/experimental/gribi/ate_tests/route_removal_during_failover_test/README.md

 *   Following reconnection of the `gRIBI client` to a new master supervisor, validate if partially deleted entries of IPBlock1  are not present in the FIB using a get RPC.

-*   TODO: Check for coredumps in the DUT and validate that none are present post failover.
+*   Check for coredumps in the DUT and validate that none are present post failover.

 *   Re-inject IPBlock1 in default VRF with NHGID: `1`.